On this page you will find information on the following categories:

 Please see the below attached Budget Report for a full breakdown of how this was calculated including a copy of the budget itself.

 The Responsible Financial Officer (Clerk) starts to collate and set the budget for the next financial year in September.
-This is then reviewed by council and then approved at either the December or following January meeting, and determines what precept needs to be agreed and approved for the next financial year.
+This is then reviewed by full council and approved at either the December or following January meeting.
+The Budget determines what precept needs to be raised and approved for the next financial year.

 Budget Report - 2021-22 (PDF, 322 Kb)